Jongno District: Economy

 As the traditional heart of Seoul, Jongno's central location continues to attract both local and foreign businesses and remains an important business district.
 Notable companies based in Jongno include Kumho Asiana Group, Kyobo Life, Lotte Group, SK Group, Hyundai Engineering & Construction, Daewoo E&C, Daelim Group, and East Asia Daily.
 The district also features numerous major business centers and office buildings as well as diplomatic missions.

-The headquarters of South Korean skincare retailer, The Face Shop, is located in the LG Gwanghwamun Building on Sinmunno 2-ga.

 The head office of Air Seoul is in the Kumho Asiana Main Tower on Sinmunno 1-ga.

 Culture and tourism

 Tourism plays a major role in Jongno's economy.
 Several of the most well-known attractions are located in the district, as is Gwanghwamun Plaza which attracts huge numbers of tourists every year given its central location.
 In addition, the tourist areas of Insa-Dong and Bukchon Hanok Village also attract huge numbers of visitors.
 Another popular tourist destination is Gwangjang Market, previously called Dongdaemun Market.
 It is one of the oldest traditional markets in the country and is visited by approximately 65,000 each day.